HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ### Credentials used during staging

 **Registration and file transfer:** <br>
 You must use the portal admin user credentials for staging registration.
 These credentials are then stored as Kubernetes secrets.
-The user credentials, in the secret, on the transferring server and the subscriber can be the same or different.
+The user credentials in the secret can be the identical or different on the transferring server and the subscriber.
 The credentials used in the registration are used for authentication and authorization during DXClient registration and for transferring files during staging.

 **To update staging secret**:<br>